deepesh611/OmniLangDB/README.md

 Ensure you have the required software and libraries installed for the language(s) you plan to use.
 Here is a list of libraries/modules that you will need:

-- Python: `pip install -r requirements.txt`
+- Python: Python 3.8.x or higher
 - Java: JDK 8 or higher
 - C++: C++11 or higher
 - JavaScript: Node.js